Why This Matters

 Reverberation Time Meter

-• Measures RT60the time for sound to decay by 60 dB after the source stops, the single most important metric for room acoustics
+- Measures RT60โ, the time for sound to decay by 60ย dB after the source stops.
+This is the single most important metric for room acoustics.

 Impulse Response Measurement System

-• Captures a room's complete acoustic signature—recording how a space responds to a brief sound burst like a starter pistol or swept sine wave
+- Captures a room's complete acoustic signature by recording how a space responds to a brief, broadband excitation such as a starter pistol shot, balloon pop, or (more commonly in professional work) a swept sine signal processed through deconvolution.

-• Predicts acoustic performance before construction—measured impulse responses can be convolved with audio to "audition" how music will sound in a space
+- Supports auralization, where measured impulse responses are convolved with dry audio recordings so designers can "audition" how music or speech will sound in a space before or after treatment.

 Acoustic Intensity Probe

-• Measures both pressure and particle velocity simultaneously—calculating sound intensity (energy flow per unit area) and its direction
+- Measures both sound pressure and particle velocity simultaneously using a pair of closely spaced microphones, calculating sound intensity (energy flow per unit area, in W/m2) and its direction.

-• Maps how sound energy moves through a space—identifies transmission paths, flanking routes, and dominant reflection patterns
+- Maps how sound energy moves through a space, identifying transmission paths, flanking routes, and dominant reflection patterns.
+This directional information is something a standard SLM cannot provide.

-Compare: Reverberation Time Meter vs. Impulse Response System—the RT meter gives you one specific parameter quickly, while the impulse response system captures everything but requires more setup and post-processing.
-For quick field verification, use the RT meter; for comprehensive acoustic documentation, use impulse response.
+Compare: Reverberation Time Meter vs. Impulse Response System: the RT meter gives you one specific parameter quickly with minimal setup, while the impulse response system captures a comprehensive data set but requires more equipment, careful source/receiver positioning, and post-processing.
+For quick field verification, use the RT meter; for thorough acoustic documentation, use impulse response.

 Sound Generation and Excitation